Wake-up-Freeman/OLD-ODISEO/docs/develop/dapp/quick-start/contract-migration.md

-# Migrating CosmWasm contracts on Daodiseo
+# Migrating CosmWasm contracts on ODISEO

-Contracts on Daodiseo can be initialized as [migratable](../../module-specifications/spec-wasm.mdl#migration), which allows the administrator to upload a new version of the contract and then send a migrate message to move to the new code.
+Contracts on ODISEO can be initialized as [migratable](../../module-specifications/spec-wasm.mdl#migration), which allows the administrator to upload a new version of the contract and then send a migrate message to move to the new code.

-This tutorial uses [Daodiseoin](README.md), a Daodiseo development suite designed to simplify the scaffolding, deployment, and migration of your contracts.
+This tutorial uses [ODISEOin](README.md), a ODISEO development suite designed to simplify the scaffolding, deployment, and migration of your contracts.

-If this is your first time using Daodiseoin, visit the [Initial setup guide](initial-setup.md).
+If this is your first time using ODISEOin, visit the [Initial setup guide](initial-setup.md).

 ## Overview